ionic-team/ionic-portals/website/docs/for-ios/live-updates.md

 ## Configure

 After installing the dependency you need to configure Live Updates as part of the Portal creation process.
+A Portal's live update source is set via its `liveUpdateSource` property, which accepts either an `.ionic` source (shown below) or a `.provider` source backed by a third-party update service &mdash; see [Using a Live Update Provider](./how-to/using-a-live-update-provider.md) for the latter.

 Add a LiveUpdate config where your Portal is created.
 Provide the **appId** that corresponds with the app in Appflow, and the **channel** name to subscribe to for updates.

 ```swift {13-28} title=AppDelegate.swift
 import UIKit